Stomatal control, tree water relations and photosynthesis modelling.

 Tree root carbon dynamics in boreal forests

-My research interests are tree root carbon dynamics and balance in boreal forest ecosystems.
-The aim of my research is to quantify and model carbon-related processes in pine roots in the framework of the whole tree carbon balance and to study the tree carbon dynamics in future climate conditions.
+My research interests are tree root carbon dynamics in boreal forest ecosystems.
+The aim of my research is to quantify and model carbon-related processes of Scots pine roots in the framework of whole tree carbon balance and estimate tree carbon dynamics in the chancing climate.